amirabdullahi/chatlogger/README.md

  # Professional Chat Logger

-A modern, real-time chat application with comprehensive logging capabilities built with Java WebSocket backend and a beautiful HTML/CSS/JavaScript frontend.
+A modern, real-time chat application with comprehensive logging capabilities built with Java WebSocket backend and a beautiful HTML&CSS frontend.

 ## 🚀 Features